The baby foot peel, a path to callous-free feet, is one of the strangest (and, frankly, most disgusting) paths we’ve encountered.

 We’re willing to put up with a lot in the name of callous-free feet, but soaking them in acid-filled booties in a bid to peel off the skin of the entire foot?
 Not something we’d ever considered until we heard about Baby Foot.
 The Japanese import promises such deep exfoliation that layers of dead tissue can sometimes fall off in sheets, leaving behind childlike, never-touched-the-earth smoothness.
 Contributor Kristin Booker agreed to treat her feet with kid, um, booties to tell you whether Baby Foot lives up to the hype.

-What it costs: A one-treatment Baby Foot application kit is priced at $25.
+A one-treatment Baby Foot application kit is priced at $25, but is on sale right now for $20.

 When I cracked open the odd, space-age plastic booties filled with gel, my first thought was, “How am I going to position my feet?”
 I like to kick them up to work or watch TV, and fluid-filled socklets are not conducive to that behavior.
 Eventually, I stuck in my feet, taped them in place and for the next hour sat with my soles flat on my rug, hoping to feel the magic happen.
 The only thing I sensed was a cool wetness and almost imperceptible tingling.